Tour Our Hospital

 When that tiny baby is placed into your arms, he or she is the ultimate reward for your nine months of careful preparation.
 You may not know that what you and others around you do in that very first hour of your baby’s life can have a significant—even lifelong —impact on the bond you have with your baby.

-Why we believe the first hour is so important Many amazing changes take place in a new mother during and right after the birth process.
+Many amazing changes take place in a new mother during and right after the birth process.
 The work of labor generates changes in your brain chemistry that increase your desire for nurturing.
 Skin-to-skin contact with baby and suckling at the breast release mothering hormones that are the basis for mother’s intuition.
 These hormones also cause the uterus to contract, shrink and stop bleeding.

 Research has shown that having a first breastfeeding within the first hour of life improves infant survival and prolongs the duration of exclusive breastfeeding.
 Allowing the new mom and baby to enjoy the first breastfeeding together and experience the intimacy of skin-to-skin contact before anything else is done eases baby’s transition from the womb into the world.
 It stabilizes baby’s heart rhythm, body temperature and breathing.